Pros and cons of social media, examined.

-The rise of social media in the last 15 years has been both a wonderful and a terrible thing.
-As someone who has used it from the early days, as a marketer and consumer, I’ve often pondered the pros and cons of social media.
+The rise of social media in the last 15 years has been both wonderful and terrible.
+As someone who has used it from the early days, as a marketer and consumer, I’ve often pondered the pros vs. cons of social media.
 It surely has many of both.

 Let’s begin with the positive.

 1. Allows us to keep in touch with friends and family

 This, to me, is the most foundational benefit of using social media.
 Do you remember when you first signed up for Facebook?
 If your experience was anything like mine, you initially found a few friends.
 Then the “people you may know” kept things interesting, and you began friend-requesting people from your past.
 Some of whom you haven’t spoken to in years.

 Before you knew it, you were interacting with your best friend from fifth grade, your college professors, the people you didn’t really talk to in high school, and all your long-lost buddies from all walks of life.
 It was awesome.
 People who you never thought to grab their phone number or email address were suddenly available via private message.
 AND, you got to see what they were eating for dinner, and where they went on vacation.
 Sweet!
 (A tad bit of sarcasm there.)

 2. Provides a platform for sharing our content

 Whether you use social media strictly for personal communication, or business, or some of both, it provides a gateway for sharing our thoughts and other content to essentially anyone in the world.
 This has been a staple of our lives for so many years that it is easy to forget how radical of a concept that was even 20 years ago.

 In such a short, microscopic span of history, the way we communicate has changed so dramatically that someone who died in the mid-20th century would not even recognize life as we know it.